nemanjant/PROG2900-Bachelor-project-2025/README.md

 ## Abstract

-This project investigates whether deceptive intent can be inferred from subtle variations in mouse cursor dynamics during binary question answering.
-Two modeling strategies—a handcrafted-feature Random Forest and a hybrid LSTM-GRU-Attention network—are developed and compared to assess their effectiveness.
+This project looks at whether you can spot when someone’s lying by tracking tiny changes in their mouse movements while they answer yes/no questions.
+We built and tested two kinds of models—a Random Forest using hand-picked features and a combined LSTM-GRU network with attention—to see which one works better.

 ---